 Welcome to Dundee airport, the closest airport to St Andrews Royal and Ancient Golf Course – “the home of golf”.
 Situated a mere 20 minutes drive from the airport along some of the most picturesque roads in the area.
 The course is situated in the seaside town of St Andrews which offers visitors a selection of great hotels, restaurants, beach walks and championship golf.
 Pitlochry often known as “the Gateway to the Highlands” from a southern approach is only about an hours’ drive from the airport and is renowned for great hospitality and easy access to mountain walks, biking and fishing.

-Dundee City is a cosmopolitan city nestled on the banks of the river Tay and is famous for being the home of the RDS Discovery.
+Dundee City is a cosmopolitan city nestled on the banks of the river Tay and is famous for being the home of the RDS Discovery and the only V&A outside of London, opened in 2018.
 A trip to Discovery Point is an adventure in its own right as audiovisual shows, computer-based multimedia and displays of the actual artifacts of the crew transport you to Antarctica.
 Dundee has the distinction of being Scotland’s sunniest city and is becoming increasingly popular as a tourist destination, due in no small part to its good weather and unique location at the mouth of the River Tay.
 First granted city status over eight centuries ago, the city is rich in culture and the presence of Dundee University ensures a lively nightlife and a friendly atmosphere.

 Climb aboard Captain Scott’s ship RRS Discovery where you will follow in the footsteps of him and his crew, see how they lived, what they ate and witness their hardships and their triumphs.
 It’s a fascinating tale of one of the most heroic voyages of exploration ever undertaken.